FDA Warns 30 Telehealth Companies Against Illegal Marketing of Compounded GLP-1s

 -

-The U.S. Food and Drug Administration today announced the issuance of 30 warning letters to telehealth companies for making false and misleading claims regarding compounded GLP-1 products offered on their websites.
+The U.S. Food and Drug Administration today announced the issuance of 30 warning letters to telehealth companies for making false or misleading claims regarding compounded GLP-1 products offered on their websites.

-“It’s a new era of enforcement.
+“It’s a new era.
 We are paying close attention to misleading claims being made by telehealth and pharma companies across all media platforms—and taking swift action,” said FDA Commissioner Marty Makary, M.D., M.P.H.
-“Compounded drugs can be important for overcoming shortages or meeting unique patient needs—but compounders should not try to circumvent FDA’s approval process by mass-marketing compounded drugs."
+“Compounded drugs can be important for overcoming shortages or meeting unique patient needs—but compounders should not try to compound drugs in a way that circumvents FDA’s approval process."

 This is the second group of warning letters sent to telehealth firms since the agency launched in September a crackdown on misleading direct-to-consumer pharmaceutical advertisements.
 Over the past six months, the agency has sent thousands of letters warning pharmaceutical and telehealth firms to remove misleading ads, more than had been sent over the entire preceding decade.